nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Listing all events: `list_events`

+After using FumbleLog `find_event` or `find_all` command which filters the event list, you can use `list_events` to display the full event list again.

+Format: `list_events`

+**Below is an example on how to use `list_persons` command:**
-Displays all events stored in FumbleLog.
+* `list_persons`: Lists all your saved contacts in FumbleLog.

+**Notes on the `list_events` command:**
 - Events are sorted by date and time, with the earliest event at the top of the list.
-- You should see a list of all events under the Events column.

-Format: `list_events`
+- Any text after the `list_events` command will be ignored and the command will be executed as normal.

 [Scroll back to Table of Contents](#table-of-contents)